 These vesting requirements are established by the Florida Legislature and included in the Florida Statutes.
 They are subject to change.

-You are immediately vested in your employee contributions.
-You will be vested in your employer contributions and earnings on those contributions when you complete one year of service with a participating FRS employer.
+You are immediately vested in your employee contributions that you contribute to your FRS account.
+You will be vested in your employer contributions and earnings on those contributions when you complete one year of service with an FRS employer.
 If you transferred a benefit from the FRS Pension Plan, you must meet the vesting requirements of the Pension Plan for that service.
 If you terminate FRS-covered employment before completing one year of service, you will not be eligible to receive a benefit from the FRS Investment Plan, other than receipt of your employee contributions.
 The balance in your account will be placed in a suspense account for up to five years (invested in the FRS Core Plus Bond Fund (310)).
 If you return to FRS-covered employment within this 5-year period, the balance in the suspense account, plus accrued earnings, will be returned to your account.
 If you do not return to FRS-covered employment within the 5-year period, you will forfeit the balance represented by your employer contributions.
 If you take your employee contributions you will forfeit the balance paid by your employer.
 If you take a distribution of any amount from the FRS Investment Plan, you are considered retired and will not be eligible for certain FRS benefits should you return to FRS-covered employment in the future.

 Yes, but the institutional and commingled investment funds available to you in the Investment Plan treat dividend and interest income somewhat differently than if you held a mutual fund within a taxable account.